Little-Mage/Compile-Fairy-Stockfish/README.md

-# Fairy-Stockfish-latest
+# Fairy-Stockfish
-Compile scripts of large board and non-large bmi2 for mingw64.
+mingw64 compile scripts of large board and non-large bmi2.